Ross-Byrne/Go-Project/README.md

 We use Go as our API server and to host Angular 2

 #Testing
 To ensure the quality of our software we used test driven development.
-Every API call was tested after it was designed and implemented.The tool we used to test was Postman: https://www.getpostman.com/
+Every API call was tested after it was designed and implemented.
+The tool we used to test was Postman: https://www.getpostman.com/

 ##Postman
-Postman is an API tool that allows you to build debug and test API's faster.Postman lets you create and send any HTTP requests using its request builder, Write your own test cases to validate response data and response times.
+Postman is an API tool that allows you to build debug and test API's faster.
+Postman lets you create and send any HTTP requests using its request builder, Write your own test cases to validate response data and response times.

 #Security
 ###User Authentication
 User authentication is handled by CouchDB using Session Cookies.
-Once a user is logged in, they recieve a session cookie from CouchDB, which creates the session once passed the user's login details.
+Once a user is logged in, they receive a session cookie from CouchDB, which creates the session once passed the user's login details.

 Any API calls to the Go server, other then new user creation, must have a session cookie.
 The Go server then uses the session cookie for authenticating calls to CouchDB.